 I tend to agree with Joel.
 So here’s what I suggest.
 Don’t stress about New Year Resolutions.
 Instead choose one thing- one simple thing that you want to achieve for the first month or even the first quarter of the year (set a realistic timeline).

 In Chapter 19 of my book I wrote about taking responsibility for your own results—for your own success (see page 240).
 Don’t expect others to get you results.

 Take just one step toward that one thing you wrote down.
 Then, another and another.

 Here’s how my friend Michelle Shaeffer approached it back in 2015 and I think it still holds true.
 She wrote “I quit making New Years Resolutions a few years ago.
 This year . . .
 I just made myself a promise.
 I will not be afraid. . . .
 I will work every single day to be better, to do better, to learn more and push myself to become who I need to be to make a difference for myself, my children, and the world around me.”
 If you follow Michelle at all, you’ll see she practices what she preaches.

 Nice idea, don’t you think?

 We can get so overwhelmed by all the “big picture stuff.”
-If we just ease up, have an intention, focus and move toward it one step at a time each day, I think we’ll all find – that by the end of 2015 – we’ll be soaring like an eagle and have achieved a lot more than expected.
+If we just ease up, have an intention, focus and move toward it one step at a time each day, I think we’ll all find – that by the end of the year – we’ll be soaring like an eagle and have achieved a lot more than expected.